-Furthermore, dismissals which rely on retaliation reasons against an employee who had been harassed and then has reported the harassment having taken place, are also considered null and void.
+Furthermore, dismissals which are based on retaliation reasons against an employee who had been harassed and then has reported the harassment having taken place, are also considered null and void.

-As far as the minimum wage is concerned, the constitutional principle (Article 36 of the Italian Constitution) according to which the worker has the right to receive a remuneration that is proportionate to the quantity and quality of his or her work and in any case sufficient to ensure a free and dignified existence for himself or herself and his or her family is highlighted.
+As far as the minimum wage is concerned, the constitutional principle (Article 36 of the Italian Constitution) according to which the worker has the right to receive a remuneration that is proportionate to the quantity and quality of their work and in any case sufficient to ensure a free and dignified existence for them and their family is observed.

-This provision is generally fulfilled by respecting the minimum wage set out in the National Collective Labour Agreements (CCNL) signed by most representative trade unions.
+This provision is generally fulfilled by respecting the minimum wage set out in the National Collective Labour Agreements (CCNL) signed by the most representative trade unions.